Microchip-MPLAB-Harmony/mc_apps_sam_e7x_s7x_v7x/apps/pmsm_foc_encoder_sam_e70/readme.md

 - **PWM Peripheral**:

     This peripheral is used to generated three phase synchronous PWM waveforms.
 Fault functionality is also enabled to switch off the output waveforms asynchronously.
+- **TC QDEC Peripheral**:

+    TC peripheral is configured in QDEC mode.
+It is used to decode the rotor position and speed from quadrature encoder signals.
 - **X2CScope**:

     This component adds X2C scope protocol code.
 This uses UART to communicate to the host PC.
 X2CScope allows user to monitor variables runtime.